 The VCSE sector is active across every aspect of growth and reform, including crime and disorder; sport, culture and leisure; skills, employment and enterprise; health and social care; housing and transport; environment and carbon reduction; poverty reduction; inclusive growth and governance.

-On the 7th November 2017, the Mayor signed a formal Accord with the 16,000 voluntary, community and social enterprise (VCSE) organisations in Greater Manchester.
+On September 24th 2021, the Mayor and Leaders from the Greater Manchester local authorities signed the second formal Accord with the 17,000 voluntary, community and social enterprise (VCSE) organisations in Greater Manchester.

 Greater Manchester is the home of the co-operative movement.
 The Rochdale Society of Equitable Pioneers was established in 1844 and Greater Manchester remains the home of the Co-operative Group, the world’s largest consumer owned business.

 In July 2018, the Combined Authority became a member of the Co-operatives Councils’ Innovation Network (CCIN) (opens in new tab).
 The CCIN is working to define a new model for local government, built on civic leadership.
 Member councils work in partnership with local people to shape and strengthen communities, with a view to replacing traditional models of top-down governance and service delivery with local leadership and genuine co-operation.

 The building blocks of cooperation in Greater Manchester are strong, with more than 160,000 people in Greater Manchester already members of a co-operative.
 Co-operatives collectively contribute £73 million to the local economy.
 The co-ops include credit unions providing financial services to communities, ten housing co-operatives, and retail, which is the largest sector and includes a number of organisations that are reporting significant increases in turnover.
 Co-operatives are also starting to emerge in key growth areas such as digital and green technology.